 DECEMBER 3, 2013 | by DAWN TOGUCHI

 If you like a good deal, nothing beats shopping during the holidays.
-Retailers will do whatever it takes—sales, coupons, early bird specials—to get an edge over their competition, all to shoppers’ delight.
+Sales, coupons, early bird specials…retailers do whatever it takes to get an edge over their competition, all to shoppers’ delight.
 But what if you have no competition?
 What if, say, you’re a government-run liquor monopoly?